jinpark-pro/developInSwiftFundamentals/README.md

     - You can choose a new theme, or set of colors and fonts, by selecting different options in the list on the left.
 Some themes have a suffix of "(Light)" or "(Dark)."
 These variants are used respectively based on the system's current light or dark appearance.
     - Xcode also allows you to override its appearance behavior independent of the system setting from the General pane.
   - To read more about Xcode and its various tools, read the Xcode Help documentation by choosing Help > Xcode Help from the menu bar.

+### Lesson 1.7 Building, Running, and Debugging an App

+- **Building and Running**
+  - When creating a project, make sure the interface option is set to Storyboard.
+    - You'll be presented with the Xcode workspace.
+Locate the Scheme menu on the Xcode toolbar, then choose the device you want to simulate from the list.
+    - Click the Run button ▶️, or use the keyboard shortcut (`Command-R`) to begin launching the app in Simulator.
+  - After Simulator has launched, you should see a device image with a white background. ​To rotate the image from portrait to landscape orientation, use the keyboard shortcuts `Command-Left Arrow` and `Command-Right Arrow`.
+  - The simulator image may appear quite large, depending on the screen resolution of your Mac and the device you chose to simulate.
+  - From inside the Simulator application, you can use keyboard shortcuts, from `Command-1` to `Command-3`, to scale the device image up or down.
+    - If you're using an older Mac, you may want to select an older lower-resolution device, such as an iPhone SE, to reduce the total impact of the Simulator on your system.
+  - To quit Simulator, use the keyboard shortcut `Command-Q`.
+Or just go back to Xcode.
+  - Simulator doesn't work for all portions of an app.
+Certain interactions depend on the actual physical device to run.
+    - For example, if you try to use Simulator to test an interaction with the Camera app, the program will crash.
+If your code depends on other hardware components that don't exist on a Mac — maybe an accelerometer, a gyroscope, or a proximity sensor — you'll want to test with an actual device.
+  - Simulator also has some software limitations.
+    - For example, push notifications can be delivered only to physical devices, and the MessageUI framework — which helps compose email and text messages — is incompatible with Simulator.
+If you're running into a lot of issues in Simulator, try testing the code on your iPhone or iPad.
+Your issues may be resolved.
+  - Simulator runs on a Mac, many of which are built on the Intel "x86-64" architecture, but iOS devices are built on the ARM (Advanced RISC Machine) architecture.
+    - This means there can be underlying (and sometimes subtle) differences in how your app works.
+  - Overall, Simulator works well when you're developing and debugging apps, but you should always test your code on actual hardware.
+- **Using A Personal Device**
+  - The beauty of mobile apps is that you can take them anywhere.
+You may find that you want to share your programming progress with friends and coworkers.
+But before you can begin running your code on a physical device, you must have an account on the Apple Developer website.
+Accounts are free, so don’t worry.
+  - Using a web browser, go to developer.apple.com and click Account.
+You can sign up using your existing Apple ID.
+If you don’t have an Apple ID, go ahead and create one — it’s also free.
+    - Once you’ve entered your Apple ID, your developer account is good and you can head on back to Xcode.
+      - With a free account, you can run your iOS apps on only one physical device.
+To distribute your apps to multiple devices or publish them to the App Store, you need to enroll in the Apple Developer Program.
+  - Now, you need to tell Xcode about your new developer account.
+Open Xcode Settings using the keyboard shortcut `Command-Comma` (or choose Xcode > Settings from the Mac menu bar), and then select the Accounts button near the upper-left corner.
+Click the “+” button in the lower-left corner and choose Add Apple ID from the menu.
+    - After entering your credentials, you're ready to run and debug apps on a physical iOS device.
+  - Connect your iOS device to your Mac using the appropriate USB cable.
+Xcode will automatically download the necessary information from the device and will display its name in the Scheme menu.
+Choose the name of your physical device — which will typically be at the top of the list, before the device simulators.
+  - Build and run the app again.
+You may receive a prompt asking you to trust the developer certificate.
+Follow the instructions within the alert to allow the device to run your apps.
+  - Build and run once more, and you should see the same simple white screen on your iOS device.
+    - To stop the app from running, click the Stop button near the left end of the Xcode toolbar (or use the Command-Period keyboard shortcut).
+  - Building and Running Wirelessly
+    - Xcode also gives you the option of deploying an app to your device over your network.
+    - To do this, connect your iOS device to your Mac using the appropriate USB cable, and open the Devices and Simulators window by selecting Devices and Simulators from the Window dropdown.
+    - Ensure that your device is selected in the list farthest to the left in the Devices and Simulators window.
+Check the Connect via network box.
+  - If your device is on the same network as your Mac, you’ll see a globe appear next to your device’s name within a few moments.
+This indicates that your device is wirelessly connected.
+  - You can now disconnect the USB cable connecting your device to your Mac, and build and run your app wirelessly.
+  - In most cases, the above steps are sufficient for wireless pairing.
+    - However, if this doesn’t work for you, you might be on a corporate or institutional network where the system administrator has put in place certain network restrictions.
+    - In this case, open the Devices and Simulators window,
+    - hold Control and click your device,
+    - then click Connect via IP Address in the menu presented.
+    - You then need to find your device's IP Address from your device's Settings, enter it in the prompt, and click Connect.
+    - This should successfully pair your device.
+If you run into problems with wireless debugging, you can always pair over a USB cable.